+Similarly, zero-point corrected potential energy barriers on the quartet surface for the initial C–O bond formation event for the compounds in Figure 9 were computed using DFT.
+These were calculated at the B3LYP/Wachters+f40 (Fe)/TZVP41//B3LYP/LACVP** level of theory, with barrier values taken relative to the separated substrate and Compound 1 model.
+Subsequently, our MLR models using GFN2-xTB and GFN2-xTB//GFN-FF derived descriptors were validated using these DFT-computed barriers.

 All semi-empirical calculations were performed on a personal workstation equipped with an Intel Core i7-4790 and 16 GB of RAM, highlighting the affordability of the methods herein.
-DFT calculations were performed on a 48 core Intel Xeon Gold 6126 with 128 GB of RAM.
+DFT calculations were performed on a 48 core Intel Xeon Gold 6126 processor with 128 GB of RAM.

 Results and Discussion